SpecTruMetRx/Documentation/CONTRIBUTING.md

 1. Write your Contribution
 2. Make sure your contributin meets code, test, and commit message standards as described below.
 3. Submit a Pull Request from a topic branch back to `master`.
 Include a checklist, as described below.
-(Optionally, assign this to a specific member for review.)
+(Optionally, assign this to a specific member for review).
 4. Respond to any discussion.
 When the reviewer decides it's ready, they will merge back `master` and fill out their own checklist.

 ## Project Goals